BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

 <h4>Extensive Documentation and Support</h4>

-All code is neat, clean and well documented (inline as well as in the documentation).
+All code is clean and well documented (inline as well as in the documentation).

-The BuddyForms Documentation with many how-to’s is following now!
+The BuddyForms documentation with many how-to’s is following now!

 If you still get stuck somewhere, our support gets you back on the right track.
-You can find all help buttons in your BuddyForms Settings Panel in your WP Dashboard!
+You can find all help buttons in your BuddyForms settings panel in your WP dashboard!

 <h4>Got ideas or just missing something?</h4>